cppitems/cppitems/items/019/item.md

 9 // item status
 # Inheritance

-In C++, classes can form a hierarchy via *inheritance*.
-Let's look at a very simple example of a hierarchy of types:
+In C++, classes can form a hierarchy by *inheritance*.
+Let's look at a very simple example of a hierarchial coupling of three types:
 ```pmans
 /* file: layout.cpp */
 struct /*b*/ Base /*x*/ {